FSSAI has published a guidance document on the use of supplements/ products intended for sportspersons

 Some supplements are supported for use in sport specific situations using evidence-based protocols and so are considered safe, legal and effective in improving sports performance.
 These supplements are classified as follows:

 - Medical supplements: These are used to treat clinical issues, including diagnosed nutrient deficiencies.
-It requires individual dispensing and supervision by sports nutritionist / sports physician.
-Examples are iron supplement, calcium supplement, multivitamin/mineral, Vitamin D, probiotics.
+It requires individual dispensing and supervision by sports nutritionist/sports physician.
+Examples are an iron supplement, calcium supplement, multivitamin/mineral, Vitamin D, probiotics.

 - Performance supplements: These are used to directly contribute to optimal performance.
-They should be used in individualised protocols under the direction of a sports nutritionist / sports physician.
-While there may be a general evidence base for these products, additional research may often be required to fine-tune protocols for individualised and event-specific use.
+They should be used in individualized protocols under the direction of a sports nutritionist/sports physician.
+While there may be a general evidence base for these products, additional research may often be required to fine-tune protocols for individualized and event-specific use.
 Examples are caffeine, B-alanine, bicarbonate, beetroot juice, creatine.

 The Ministry of Youth Affairs and Sports has notified following Generic Names of health supplements meant for sportspersons